Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Related Work

-In parallel, advances in image based machine learning has increased.
-Transformer architectures have been adapted for images \cite{vit} \cite{swin_transformers}, however these remain too computationally expensive for millisecond rate real-time implementation.
-Residual networks (ResNets)\cite{resnet} form the backbone of many image based models.
-Their efficacy is due to residual connections, which allows more layers to be trained.
-The advances found by vision transformers was analyzed and applied to ResNets, which led to ConvNeXt \cite{convnext}.
-These promising advances in computer vision could further be applicable in our case, although the computational cost of sub-ms inference time removes some flexibility in the choice of our architectures.
+Concurrently, advancements in image-based machine learning have surged.
+Transformer architectures have been adapted for images \cite{vit} \cite{swin_transformers}; however, they still tend to require more parameters and data to train with, as a result they are too computationally expensive for millisecond rate real-time implementation.
+Residual networks (ResNets)\cite{resnet} form the backbone of many image-based models.
+Their efficacy is due to residual connections, which allow more layers to be trained.
+The advances found by vision transformers have been analyzed and applied to ResNets, which led to the development of ConvNeXt \cite{convnext}, which further builds upon ResNets by parallelizing computational pathways.
+These promising advancements in computer vision hold potential for our case.
+However, achieving sub-millisecond inference times imposes constraints on our choice of architectures, limiting flexibility, as explored in Section \ref{sec:computational limitations}.